How were armies organized in medieval Europe?

 There were three main types of soldiers during the Middle Ages: foot soldiers, archers, and knights.
 The knights were heavily armored soldiers who rode on horseback.
 Only the wealthiest nobles could afford to be a knight.
 They needed very expensive armor, weapons, and a powerful war horse.

-READ ALSO: What is utopian government?
+READ ALSO: What is the longest song ever made?

 What is an army composed of?